bombasticSlacks/Aspirant/Game/Telling-The-Story.md

 ## Narrative Time

-Narrative time in aspirant involves characters in a place of interest doing activities, exploring, and progressing the story directly.
-The passage of narrative time can be a bit more ambiguous compared with combat.
-There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves.
+Narrative time involves characters in a place of interest doing activities, exploring, and progressing the story directly.
+The passage of narrative time can be a bit more ambiguous compared with [[Combat]].
+There aren’t rules for narrative time, this is when characters will be directing the focus and the story themselves, doing [[Terminology#Action]], and roleplaying.

 ## Flashback